 “CTE may occur independent of concussion,” Hudac from Nebraska notes.
 “In fact, many argue that concussion is merely a symptom of head injury more broadly, rather than being a separate disorder.”
 Regardless of how concussion is classified, however, she notes that people who play contact or extreme sports increase their risk of head trauma.
-And that can pose serious, long-term risks to any athlete’s brain.
+So she cautions that they watch out.
+Repeated hits to the head can pose serious, long-term risks to any athlete’s brain.

 (for more about Power Words, click here)

 acceleration A change in the speed or direction of some object.

 acute An adjective to describe conditions, such as an illness (or its symptoms, including pain), that typically are short in duration but severe.